cjus/node-neo4j-presentation/presentation/readme.md

 * Graph Databases by Ian Robison, Jim Webber & Emil Eifrem
 * Learning Neo4j by Rik Bruggen
-* Linked: The New Science Of Networks Science Of Networks by Albert-laszlo Barabasi
+* Linked: The New Science Of Networks Science Of Networks by Albert-Laszlo Barabasi
 * The Tipping Point: How Little Things Can Make a Big Difference by Malcolm Gladwell
 * Six Degrees: The Science of a Connected Age by Duncan J. Watts

 ---
-Photos / diagrams created by author or licensed from iStockPhoto.
+Photos/diagrams created by the author or licensed from iStockPhoto.